FraserLee/dungeon-note/readme.md

 - [x] Pull arbitrary parameters in arbitrary order out of header
 - [x] Assume default values for missing parameters
-- [ ] Default text-block if no header starts the document
+- [x] Default text-block if no header starts the document

 - [ ] Polish Readme

-- [ ] Move all sample features into more literate example file
+- [ ] Split example file into one focused entirely on markdown, and a second more literate one which demonstrates how to structure a document.

 - [ ] Further Textbox edit-mode capabilities
     - [ ] Proper left-right position / resize